wazo-platform/wazo-doc/source/upgrade/upgrade_notes.rst

   * The log file has been renamed to :file:`<new-service-name>.log`.
   * The NGINX proxy has been recreated in :file:`/etc/nginx/locations/https-enabled/<new-service-name>`
-  * Entrypoint for custom plugin has been renamed to :file:`<new_service_name.*`.
+  * Entrypoints for custom Python plugins have been renamed to :file:`<new_service_name.*`.
   * Environment variable for ``wazo-upgrade`` has been renamed from ``XIVO_CONFD_PORT`` to ``WAZO_CONFD_PORT``.
-  * All users that are logged in Wazo must logout and log back in, to apply the change of authorizations names (ACL).
+  * All users that are logged in Wazo, i.e. who have an authentication token, must logout and log back in, to apply the change of authorizations names (ACL).

-* The following python clients have been renamed.
-If you were using the old one in your python code you should use the new one.
+* The following Python clients have been renamed.
+If you were using the old one in your Python code you should use the new one.

   * ``xivo-agentd-client`` to ``wazo-agentd-client``
   * ``xivo-confd-client`` to ``wazo-confd-client``